Cosmogenic Origin of KM3-230213A: Delayed Gamma-Ray Emission from A Cosmic-Ray Transient: Cosmogenic fluxes and Simulation Setup

 UHECRs beyond the Greisen-Zatsepin-Kuzmin (GZK) cutoff energy of $5\times10^{19}$ eV undergo resonant photopion interaction with the cosmic microwave background (CMB) photons \citep{Greisen_1966, Zatsepin_1966}, leading to a cosmogenic neutrino spectrum peaking at $\gtrsim 1$ EeV, while lower energy cosmic rays dominantly interact with the extragalactic background light (EBL) comprised of infrared/optical/ultraviolet photons.
 In our model, we consider that the source injects UHECR protons in the energy range 1--10 EeV with a power-law injection spectrum given by $dN/dE\sim E^{-2}$, sufficient to produce neutrinos in the energy uncertainty range of the KM3NeT event.

 We employed the Monte Carlo simulation framework \textsc{CRPropa3} \citep{AlvesBatista:2016vpy, AlvesBatista:2022vem} to simulate the 3-D propagation and interactions of UHECRs and to track the development of the resulting electromagnetic (EM) cascades initiated by secondary $e^\pm$ and $\gamma$-rays.
 We set up a random turbulent extragalactic magnetic field (EGMF) with a Kolmogorov power spectrum over length scales of 100 kpc to 5 Mpc, and a turbulence coherence length of $\approx1$ Mpc.
 We choose an optimistic value of the RMS field strength $B_{\rm RMS} \approx 10^{-5}$ nG.
 Fermi observations of TeV blazars constrain the EGMF to be as low as $\sim10^{-7}$ nG \citep{Neronov_2010}.
 The magnetic field is periodically repeated in space to cover an arbitrary simulation volume.
 Due to computational cost, we calculate our cascade photon flux down to 10 GeV.
 Lower-energy photons are expected to arrive at higher deflection angles and are difficult to associate with the transient that produces such a neutrino event.
+We calculate the time delay of the cosmogenic $\gamma$ ray fluxes with respect to the light travel time from the source to the observer.
+This is much longer than that due to $\gamma$-ray induced cascade resulting from an astrophysical origin, as shown in \cite{Fang:2025nzg}.

 We include all relevant energy-loss processes, photopion production, Bethe–Heitler pair production in the CMB and EBL, adiabatic losses due to cosmic expansion, and $\beta$-decay of secondary neutrons.
 We use the \cite{Gilmore_2012} model for EBL.
 The secondary EM particles lose energy via pair production, including double and triplet pair production, inverse Compton scattering of cosmic background photons, and synchrotron radiation due to the EGMF.
 We also include the universal radio background from \cite{Nitu:2020vzn}, crucial for UHE photon interactions.